Kaitwonda/A-Core-Project/README.md

 After these, a **fifth process** begins:

 * **Symbolic Diffusion** – Overlay of symbolic meaning atop factual patterns without corruption.
-Example test: interpret Albert Pike’s *Morals and Dogma* for symbolic/mathematical overlap **without** calling it canonical.
-It’s used as a **high-density symbolic sample**, not an endorsed framework.
+Example test: interpret Albert Pike's *Morals and Dogma* for symbolic/mathematical overlap **without** calling it canonical.
+It's used as a **high-density symbolic sample**, not an endorsed framework.

 ---

-## 🧱 Current Architecture Flow (Diagram)
+## 🧱 Architecture Overview

 ```
 ┌────────────────────┐     ┌──────────────────┐     ┌────────────────────┐